qualifiedleads/xandr-ui/README.md

 # AppNexus Co-Pilot

-This code-base is an additional UI built on top of the appnexus buy-side API.
+This platform is an *additional* UI built on top of the Appnexus buy-side API.
 It helps media-buyers optimise campaigns based on [CPA](https://en.wikipedia.org/wiki/Cost_per_action)

 ## Background

 The current Appnexus UI (or console as they call it) is built by engineers, for engineers.
-Over the years they have added random buttons in whatever white-space that was available.
-For a media-buyer, who is responsible for performance results (ie: conversions, leads, enquiries, ecomm sales) this drains his hours and patience.
+For a media-buyer, who is responsible for performance results (ie: conversions, leads, enquiries, ecomm sales) this is very poor UX.
+It drains hours and patience.
-The purpose of this UI is to place stats next to a button that can:
+The purpose of this UI is to  perform as a simple "co-pilot" so you can quickly:

     a) white-list,
     b) black-list or
     c) pause (blacklist for a set time, then reactivate)